BrandonKirbyson/Wall-V/README.md

 ## Parts List

-Total Cost: $169.18 (tax and shipping not included)
+Total Cost of Unordered Parts: $169.18 (tax and shipping not included)

 All parts have been checked on Amazon and Aliexpress and there is minimal price difference.
 The prices that have a differnet we will be covering the cost as it exceeds the $150 budget.